-The Executive Officer's travel and per diem reimbursement claims shall be submitted to the Board Chair for approval.
+The EO travel and per diem reimbursement claims shall be submitted to the Board Chair for approval.

 It is advisable for Board Members to submit their travel expense forms immediately after returning from a trip and not later than thirty days following the trip.